 - Improvements to the footway/cycleway provision on Green Lane – potentially creating a second public access into The Forest Centre and Millennium Country Park;

-- Exploring the provision of contributions to upgrade the Green Lane level crossing;
+- Funding of the upgrade the Green Lane level crossing;

 - Reconnection of severed footpaths and creation of new footpaths and cycleways.